Meishi Smile

-Meishi Smile is a Los Angeles based band formed by producer, vocalist, and songwriter Faye Yim (born Garrett Yim).
+Meishi Smile is a Los Angeles based band formed by producer, vocalist, and songwriter Faye Yim.
 The name Meishi Smile was first used in 2010.
 The project has elements of noise music, J-pop and shoegaze.

 Career

 In 2014, the first Meishi Smile album, LUST, was released on Attack The Music and Zoom Lens.
 Later that year, Yim released a new single called Star on Maltine Records.

-In January 2015, Yim debuted their first video on national television on Adult Swim with the video "AJS."
+In January 2015, Yim debuted their first video on national television on Adult Swim with the video "AJS".